-FDLRS Parent Services provides information, training, and support to districts and families in order to promote effective parent participation in the education of children who are exceptional and/or have special needs.
-Parent Services include assistance in the development of family friendly programs, training and support for services for children with disabilities, and the support of partnerships between schools and parents to support student achievement.
+FDLRS Family Services provides information, training, and support to districts and families in order to promote effective family participation in the education of children who are exceptional and/or have special needs.
+Family Services include assistance in the development of family-friendly programs, training and support for services for children with disabilities, and the support of partnerships between schools and families to support student achievement.

 Human Resource Development